Golu1406/Rock-paper-scissors-Game/README.md

-it's a simple code of rock paper scissors game.
+it's a simple code of rock paper scissors game by python codes.